joelving/Blog/content/post/reinventing-time-reporting-part-1.md

 ### Do one thing and do it well
-The .Net-team has chosen a very narrow focus for the System.Memory APIs which I applaud .
+The .Net-team has chosen a very narrow focus for the System.Memory APIs which I applaud.
 With a change that propagates throughout the entire BCL, this becomes even more appropriate.
-Unfortunately for us, that means that searching is not as easy as it could be.
+Unfortunately for us, that means fewer convenience methods that we'll have to implement ourselves - including searching.

 Spans and Memory are abstractions over contiguous memory and searching here is easy - we have an IndexOf method just like we're used to.
 Unfortunately, we don't get Spans or Memorys from our Pipe, we get ReadOnlySequences.
 ReadOnlySequences are basically linked lists of Memory becoming an abstraction over disjoint pieces of memory.
 We can imagine how it works: Whenever new data comes in from the socket, it's placed into a contiguous range of memory.
 As data comes in (but isn't yet consumed) these pieces pile up, but while each individual piece is contiguous, we can't be sure that they are lined up one after another in physical memory.
 I could get them all as a contiguous piece of memory, but it would require a copy.
 ReadOnlySequences gives me a close abstraction, but without the copy to a new contiguous piece of memory.